 Should I Leave Effects On When Exporting Multitracks For Mixing?

-Remove effects unless they’re essential to the sound, or the track would feel wrong without them.
-If the effect is essential, send the wet version.
+The simple answer is this: remove effects unless they’re essential to the sound, or the track would feel wrong without them.
+If the effect is part of the identity of the sound, send the wet version.
 If you’re unsure, send both.

-That gives the mixing engineer enough control to shape the song properly, while still preserving the sounds that genuinely matter to the production.
+That gives the mixing engineer enough control to shape the song properly, while still preserving the creative decisions that genuinely matter to the production.

 If you’re preparing files for a mix and want me to check them before booking, you can upload them here.